miguelrezende/miguelrezende/README.md

 <p align="left">
-  💌 If you want dont hesitate to send me a message at any of my social platforms! ⤵️
+  💌 If you want, dont hesitate to send me a message at any of my social platforms! ⤵️
 </p>